Jeanine Nothnagel

-Jeanine Nothnagel (born 26 April 1963) is a South African politician who has been a Member of the National Assembly of South Africa since April 2022.
+Jeanine Nothnagel (born 26 April 1963) is a South African politician who served as a Member of the National Assembly of South Africa from April 2022 until May 2024.
 Nothnagel is a member of the African National Congress, South Africa's governing party.

 Education

 Nothnagel holds a Doctor of Business Administration (DBA) from the Central University of Technology in Bloemfontein, Free State.

 Political career

 Nothnagel was elected as an ANC councillor in the Mangaung Metropolitan Municipality in 2006.
 From 2016 to 2021, she served as a member of the mayoral committee (MMC).
 On her 59th birthday, Nothnagel was sworn in as a Member of Parliament for the ANC.

+She was not included on any ANC parliamentary list for the 2024 general election and left parliament.